 Changes in vision

-Vision changes often become a problem in people in the 40s (around 50% of all Australians have at least one eye condition).
-While some need to start wearing glasses for the first time in their life, others experience more serious vision loss.
-There’s nothing much you can do to prevent vision loss, but there are procedures you can undergo which will improve your vision.
+Vision changes often become a problem in people in their 40s (around 50% of all Australians have at least one eye condition).
+While some need to start wearing glasses for the first time, others experience more severe vision loss.
+There’s nothing much you can do to prevent vision loss, but there are procedures you can undergo to improve your vision.
 There are experts in eye surgery in Sydney who can reduce or completely eliminate the need for eyeglasses and contacts.
-This results in improved quality of life and improved safety.
+This results in improved quality of life and enhanced safety.

 Osteoporosis

-Our bone mass, bone density and strength, usually decline after we turn 40.
-This issue increases the risk of osteoporosis or bone loss that can cause bone fractures and other bone-related issues.
-Women are at bigger risk of this issue, especially those in perimenopause.
-However, regular weight exercises and improved diet can help with your condition and reduce your chance of suffering from this issue.
+Our bone mass, density, and strength usually decline after turning 40.
+This issue increases the risk of osteoporosis or bone loss, which can cause bone fractures and other bone-related problems.
+Women are at more significant risk of this issue, especially those in perimenopause.
+However, regular weight exercises and an improved diet can help with your condition and reduce your chance of suffering from this issue.

 Depression and anxiety

 Both men and women can notice many mental health changes after they turn 40.
-While mood changes are normal, extreme anxiety, apathy, withdrawal from interactions and activities and loss of energy are very important matters that require professional attention.
+While mood changes are expected, extreme anxiety, apathy, withdrawal from interactions and activities, and loss of energy are significant matters that require professional attention.
 If you notice you exhibit any of these depression and anxiety symptoms, make sure to seek help.
-This will allow you to enjoy your 40s more and become a happy, active and content senior.
+This will allow you to enjoy your 40s more and become a happy, active, content senior.

 Testosterone deficiency

-Men after 40 can experience testosterone deficiency, as well as enlarged prostate and erectile dysfunction.
-While it’s almost never talked about, occasional impotence affects 50% of all men in their 40s!
+Men after 40 can experience testosterone deficiency, enlarged prostate, and erectile dysfunction.
+While it’s rarely discussed, occasional impotence affects 50% of all men in their 40s!
 Since erectile dysfunction is a condition that results from various underlying health issues that usually come to light between 40 and 49 (obesity, poor circulation, diabetes), talking to your doctor can help you tackle your other conditions that will help with ED.

 Perimenopausal syndrome

-In their mid-40, some women start to experience perimenopausal symptoms that lead to menopause.
+In their mid-40s, some women experience perimenopausal symptoms that lead to menopause.
 While this is not a disease or an illness, it has symptoms that can be very noticeable.
-While symptoms differ, most women experience irregular periods, hot flashes, heavy bleeding and others.
-Some also experience a decrease in libido as testosterone levels lower due to hormonal changes in perimenopause.
-You can consult with your doctor about hormone therapy which can help with some symptoms.
+While symptoms differ, most women experience irregular periods, hot flashes, heavy bleeding, and others.
+Some also experience decreased libido as testosterone levels lower due to hormonal changes in perimenopause.
+You can consult your doctor about hormone therapy, which can help with some symptoms.

-While taking care of your health is important in every age, as you get older, it becomes increasingly crucial if you wish to lead a happy senior life.
-So make sure to be proactive when it comes to your health in your 40s and you can prevent many unpleasant and downright life-threatening health issues.
+While taking care of your health is essential at every age, as you get older, it becomes increasingly crucial if you wish to lead a happy senior life.
+So be proactive regarding your health in your 40s, and you can prevent many unpleasant and downright life-threatening health issues.